Nizev/tf2-handel/README.md

 ## Features
 * help, price, group, owner, donate, discord and classifeids commands
+* Commands works idenependent of where it's placed in the message E.G. "What's your discord?" the bot will respond the discord command (does not work for the message and price command)
 * Commands can both be used with "!", "/", "." as prefix or none
 * Bot automatically accepts offer if it's above or equal to the price listed in file
 * Bot checks if user has Escrow, declines if true
 * Bot notifies user when accepting, declineing and when the trade has gone trough
 * Option to automatically leave comment if trade has gone trough
 * Priced in ref
+* Commands: help, price, group, owner, donate, discord, commands and classifieds

 ### Requirements
 * You must have SharedSecret for the account you want to associate with the bot